OpenConext/openconext-saml-java/README.md

 ### [Crypto](#crypto)

-The saml-idp library uses a private RSA key and corresponding certificate to sign the SAML requests.
+The saml-java library uses a private RSA key and corresponding certificate to sign the SAML requests.
 If you want to deploy the application in an environment where the certificate needs to be registered with the Service Provider (Proxy) then you can generate a key pair with the following commands:
 ```